-Child Growth Tracker has WHO percentiles from birth to 19 years of age in most cases, CDC percentiles from birth to 20 years of age, the Fenton pre-term percentiles for 24 to 48 gestational weeks, as well as the IAP (Indian), Chinese, UK90 (pro version only), Swedish, Spanish, German, Norwegian, TNO (Dutch), and Down Syndrome curves.
+Child Growth Tracker has WHO percentiles from birth to 19 years of age in most cases, CDC percentiles from birth to 20 years of age, the Fenton pre-term percentiles for 24 to 48 gestational weeks, Down Syndrome curves, and dozens of country-specific curves.
 Visit the percentiles page for a complete list and more details.

 The Preterm (Fenton) curves only go up to 48 weeks gestational age, however you can use the "Corrected age" feature for premature babies with all the other curves.
 When this option is checked, the child's percentiles will be displayed using age based on his or her due date rather than birthday.
 By the time the child is around 2 years old, the use of a corrected age is not usually needed any more.

-To use this feature, check the "Use Corrected Age" box on the Edit Chart page.
+To use this feature, select the "Use Corrected Age" option on the Edit Chart page.
 The child must have a due date entered for this box to be enabled.

 Some measurements also require multiple entries.
 For example, BMI requires both height and weight. if you only have entered one of these in a given measurement, that measurement won't show up on the chart or table.
 If you would like the app to interpolate weight or height to fill in more points on the BMI or Weight vs. Height curves, you can enable interpolation in the app settings.

 It is also possible you made a unit error in your entry.
 Double check that the value and unit match what you intended for each measurement (e.g. that you did not enter grams instead of kilograms or mix up cm and inches).